 Birth Matters.
 I believe the way a child is brought into the world has an important impact on the rest of their life and helping with that transition is an honor.

-Prenatal visits are scheduled for up to 45 minutes providing time for questions and discussions focusing on prevention, nutrition, psychology, medical tests, birth plans, personal/family beliefs and newborn care.
-It also includes an optional, non-invasive, non-diagnostic ultrasound for heartbeat detection and positioning.
-The longer visits allow time to develop a strong, trusting relationship with Susan and confidence in your body and natural childbirth.
-Please come to your visit with any questions you may have.
+Prenatal visits are scheduled for 30 minutes up to 1 hour, providing time for questions and discussions focusing on: education, collaboration, prevention, nutrition, the psychology of birth, medical tests, birth plans, personal/family beliefs and newborn care.
+These longer visits allow time to develop a strong, trusting relationship between you and Susan and to nourish confidence in your body and natural childbirth.

 - Prenatal panel (initial blood work-up)

-With Susan, labor and delivery takes place at The Birthing Inn.
-Susan and her assistants will act as guides; supporting and assisting with the implementation of the mother’s birth plan and decisions.
-You are welcome to include family members to attend your birth.
-Feel free to move about, eat and drink, and labor in whatever ways you are most comfortable.
+With Susan as your midwife, labor and delivery takes place at The Birthing Inn.
+Susan and her assistants act as guides; supporting and assisting with the implementation of your birth plan and decisions.
+Family members, friends, and birth support people are welcome to join you during your labor and delivery.
+And you are always free to move about, eat and drink, and labor in whatever ways you are most comfortable.

-Postpartum care of mother and baby begins right after the birth of your baby.
-Susan is licensed to work with your baby up to 14 days after birth, but highly recommends your have and know whom your pediatrician will be before your baby is born, as she stresses the importance of having a second set of eyes on your child from the beginning.
+Postpartum care of mother and baby begins right after the birth.
+We are licensed to work with your baby up to 14 days after birth, newborn visit's begin on day 2.
+This includes normal newborns tests such as the metabolic, hearing, CCHD screen, weight check and lip and tongue tie evaluation.
+In addition, we highly recommend you take the time to interview and select a pediatrician before your baby is born, as we stresse the importance of having a second set of eyes on your child from the beginning.